“What a magnificent book!

 About the Author

-Charles Campion (Partner at JTP; Academician at Academy of Urbanism; Built Environment Expert for Design Council CABE) Charles is JTP’s Partner-in-Charge of participatory co-design processes with communities and stakeholders from all backgrounds and sectors.
+Charles is JTP’s Partner for participatory co-design processes with communities and stakeholders from all backgrounds and sectors.
 For over 20 years he has led and participated in numerous Charrette processes in the UK and worldwide.
-These have been for residential-led development of various scales, heritage-led regeneration, urban renaissance and environmental projects.
-In 2015 JTP won the BDonline Architect of the Year Award for Masterplanning and Public Realm in recognition of a Collaborative Placemaking work across a diverse range of projects.
+These have been for residential-led developments of various scales including Garden Villages, heritage-led regeneration, urban renaissance and environmental projects.
+In 2019 Charles was asked to lead a Charrette to create a Vision for Liskeard Cattle Market as part of the Ministry of Housing Communities and Local Government (MHCLG) exemplar Charrette programme.
+In 2015 JTP won the BDonline Architect of the Year Award for Masterplanning and Public Realm in recognition of their Collaborative Placemaking work across a diverse range of projects.